dtinth/mockapis/README.md

 A collection of mock API endpoints designed to facilitate end-to-end testing development.
 This project provides a set of simulated APIs that mimic real-world services, allowing developers to test their applications without relying on actual external services.

+The service provides **mock endpoints** and **test endpoints.**

+- **Mock endpoints** are endpoints that simulate the behavior of the real service.
+They should be called from your application code.
+- **Test endpoints** are endpoints that aren’t present in the real service, but are provided here to help you test your application.
+They should be called from your test code.
+These endpoint facilitates tasks such as setting up scenarios and verifying the state of the system.

 ## Demo

 You can explore the available APIs and their documentation at our demo instance: